azral1962/min-book/template/main.typ

 == First Chapter

 This document is divided in _parts_ and _chapters_ --- headings of levels 1
-and 2, respectivelly; here, each part is called a *Subject*, while each chapter is called a *Detail*.
+and 2, respectively; here, each part is called a *Subject*, while each chapter is called a *Detail*.

 The *Detail* chapter numbering is sequential and do not restart at every new